 Merrimack Pharmaceuticals, Inc. (the "Company") is a clinical stage biopharmaceutical company based in Cambridge, Massachusetts that is outthinking cancer by targeting biomarker-defined cancers.
 The Company's vision is to ensure that cancer patients and their families live fulfilling lives.
 The Company's mission is to transform cancer care through the smart design and development of targeted solutions based on a deep understanding of cancer pathways and biological markers.
-All of the Company's development programs, including four clinical trials and six candidates in preclinical development, fit into the Company's strategy of (1) understanding the biological problems it is trying to solve, (2) designing specific solutions against the problems it is trying to solve and (3) developing those solutions for biomarker-selected patients.
+The Company's strategy is to (1) understand the biological problems it is trying to solve, (2) design specific solutions against the problems it is trying to solve and (3) develop those solutions for biomarker-selected patients.
 This three-pronged strategy seeks to ensure optimal patient outcomes.
+The Company owns worldwide development and commercial rights to all of its clinical and preclinical programs.

-On April 3, 2017, the Company completed the previously announced asset sale (the "Asset Sale") with Ipsen S.A. ("Ipsen").
-Pursuant to the Asset Purchase and Sale Agreement, dated as of January 7, 2017 (the "Asset Sale Agreement"), between the Company and Ipsen, the Company sold to Ipsen its right, title and interest in the non-cash assets, equipment, inventory, contracts and intellectual property primarily related to or used in the Company's business operations and activities involving or relating to developing, manufacturing and commercializing ONIVYDE and MM-436 (the "Commercial Business").
+On April 3, 2017, the Company completed the asset sale (the "Asset Sale") with Ipsen S.A. ("Ipsen").
+Pursuant to the Asset Purchase and Sale Agreement, dated as of January 7, 2017 (the "Asset Sale Agreement"), between the Company and Ipsen, the Company sold to Ipsen its right, title and interest in the non-eash assets, equipment, inventory, contracts and intellectual property primarily related to or used in the Company's business operations and activities involving or relating to developing, manufacturing and commercializing ONIVYDE and MM-436 (the "Commercial Business").
 The Company received \$575.0 million in cash, plus a working capital adjustment of \$5.7 million, and is eligible to receive up to \$450.0 million in additional regulatory approval-based milestone payments.
 The working capital adjustment of \$5.7 million was agreed to with Ipsen and received by the Company in the year ended December 31, 2017.
-The Company also retained the right to receive net milestone payments that may become payable for the ex-U.S. development and commercialization of ONIVYDE for up to \$33.0 million pursuant to a license and collaboration agreement (the "Baxalta Agreement") with Baxalta Incorporated, Baxalta US Inc. and Baxalta GmbH (collectively, "Baxalta").
-The Company entered into the Baxalta Agreement in 2014, and on April 3, 2017, the Baxalta Agreement was assigned to Ipsen in connection with the completion of the Asset Sale.
+The Company also retained the right to receive net milestone payments that may become payable for the ex-U.S. development and commercialization of ONIVYDE for up to \$33.0 million pursuant to a license and collaboration agreement (the "Servier Agreement") between Ipsen S.A. ("Ipsen") and Les Laboratoires Servier SAS ("Servier") (as assignee from Shire plc).
+The Company entered into the Servier Agreement in 2014, and on April 3, 2017, the Servier Agreement was assigned to Ipsen in connection with the completion of the Asset Sale.
 The Company's non-commercial assets, including its clinical and preclinical development programs, were not included in the Asset Sale and remain assets of the Company.
-The Company's most advanced assets and a description of the status of each asset is as follows: